 While it felt impossible, I was at a crossroads.

 Because I could see clearly that a life of health and organization meant waking up early.
 Creating an early morning routine was the only way to achieve my goals and build the life I wanted.

 Since I was especially good at hitting the snooze button for hours, I was gonna need every tip and strategy I could get to wake up early.
 So I read everything I could about waking up early (this book was my favorite).

 And here’s what I discovered:

-YOU CAN TRAIN YOURSELF TO WAKE UP EARLY
+YOU CAN DISCIPLINE YOURSELF TO WAKE UP EARLY WITHOUT BEING TIRED

 But these tips are how I manage to wake up early.